gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 Aplok Guns is an add-on for Minecraft Bedrock that adds vanilla styled military-themed guns, I tried my best to make the animations realistic, from firing to reloading, drawing to running, the models are something close to something Minecraft would make.

-## Important
-**<span class="text-red">
-So far, I've spent hours over about 12 months making this add-on for you!
-I hope you like Aplok Guns!!
-I know, the links have ads, but I thought it would be okay if you guys spent an extra minute on the ads as a little compensation for my effort in making this free add-on!
-</span>**

 ## Developer

 - [Gabriel Aplok]({{ "/about.html" | absolute_url }}) _(Main Developer)_